 But there are no therapies widely used today that target progesterone or its receptor in either early stage or metastatic breast cancer.
 Why do we even measure this characteristic at all if it doesn’t have any role in determining treatment?

 Delving into this question a little, I found that the role of the progesterone receptor in hormone-positive breast cancer has been somewhat controversial.
 The information about PR status has mostly been used to help determine prognosis.
 That is, a higher level of PR positivity (a numerical level is assigned) has been associated with a somewhat better outcome.
 And a lower PR level or lack of PR receptors (“PR-negative” breast cancer) is generally not as good a prognosis.

 Beyond this role in determining prognosis though, there is disagreement.
 Some believe that PR status has no role in determining treatment, and that there really is no need to continue measuring it.
 However, others are of the view that PR status is useful as a biomarker to help identify patients whose ER-positive breast cancer is most likely to respond to specific types of anti-estrogen treatments and to help in choosing the most beneficial treatments for these patients.

 Progesterone Receptor Study

-In this new study, researchers set out to learn more about how the progesterone receptor actually works.
+In a recent study, researchers set out to learn more about how the progesterone receptor actually works.
 Conducting experiments in cell lines (human breast cancer cells grown in the lab), the researchers found that there is “cross-talk” between the progesterone receptors and the estrogen receptors on breast cancer cells.
 In other words, they found that the receptors are communicating with each other.